Skip to Content

-Where a student passes more than the minimum number of papers required for completion of a qualification, all compulsory papers, together with those papers with the highest grades, shall be used in the calculation of the GPA.
+Where a student passes more than the minimum number of courses required for completion of a qualification, all compulsory courses, together with those courses with the highest grades, shall be used in the calculation of the GPA.

 Page authorised by Director, Student Administration